poshsvn/poshsvn/docs/Invoke-SvnAdminCreate.md

 This command will create an empty repository at `C:\Repositories\myrepo`.

-### Example 2
+### Example 2: Specifying repository type

+In Subversion 1.0, a Berkeley DB repository is always created.
+In Subversion 1.1, a Berkeley DB repository is the default repository type, but an FSFS repository can be created using the `-RepositoryType` option:

 ```powershell
 svnadmin-create C:\Repositories\myrepo -RepositoryType FsFs
 ```

-In Subversion 1.0, a Berkeley DB repository is always created.
-In Subversion 1.1, a Berkeley DB repository is the default repository type, but an FSFS repository can be created using the `-RepositoryType` option.

 ## PARAMETERS